nusco/narjillos/backlog.md

 ###Lab Technician

-* Fix deterministic experiment °°°
 * Enable passing entire id to Lab instead of just the experiment seed °
 * Automatically purge experiment temp file °
 * Automatically recover missing experiment from temp file °
+* Serialize ancestry and experiment together in one file, not two separate files
 * View stats for followed narjillo (age, energy, times eaten, genome...)
 * Encode CPU floatpoint precision in the experiment id (instead of using strictfp)